JeffreyAllenLance/js-library/README.md

 # JS Library

 #### Description
-A simple virtual library built with localStorage, vanilla JS, and Sass.
+A virtual library made with localStorage, vanilla JS, and Sass.

+Built to practice dynamic DOM manipulation and form validation.

 Part of [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/library).